Top Educational and Creative Apps for Girls Ages 11–12

 Research from the Joan Ganz Cooney Center indicates that interactive educational apps can improve learning outcomes by up to 30% when used appropriately.
 However, not all apps are created equal, especially for tween girls who benefit from content that resonates with their interests and learning styles.

-How to Choose Apps for 11 Year Old Girls
+How to Choose Apps Suitable for Girls

 Understanding Developmental Milestones